 We arrived on Corfu Island after a quick flight with Aegean Airlines and continued with our usual routine of picking up a rental car.
-As with the rest of the islands we had visited so far, we knew we needed our own wheels to explore all that Corfu had to offer, an island which is 65 kilometers long and spans 585 square kilometers.
+As with the rest of the islands we had visited so far in our time travelling Greece, we knew we needed our own wheels to explore all that Corfu had to offer, an island which is 65 kilometers long and spans 585 square kilometers.

 Within minutes of being on the island, the romance and luxury commenced.

 Arriving at the 5 star MarBella Corfu, we were greeted in the dazzling lobby by a smiling receptionist, who then handed us a glass of champagne.
 Things were off to a great start, but they got even better.